scottmillers/Terraform/aws/lambda/url-to-html/README.md

 ## Steps to build and verify the AWS Infrastructure

 By default the Terraform will create the infrastructure in the us-east-1 region.
-To change the region, edit the variable.tf file and change the region variable.
+To use a different region, edit the variable.tf file and change the region variable.

 1. Configure the AWS CLI
     ``` bash